xtool-org/xtool/Sources/xtool/Documentation.docc/Installation-Linux.md

 ### usbmuxd

-Supersign relies on [usbmuxd](https://github.com/libimobiledevice/usbmuxd) to talk to your iOS device from Linux.
+xtool relies on [usbmuxd](https://github.com/libimobiledevice/usbmuxd) to talk to your iOS device from Linux.

 Your Linux distro probably offers this package, and it may be preinstalled.
 To check if it is, run